 If addressed early, removing the infection inside the tooth with a root canal is ideal.
 This is typically is finished with a porcelain crown to restore strength to the broken-down tooth and protect the endodontic opening.

 In some situations, the tooth may need to be removed.
-When this happens, many patients choose to have an implant placed at the same appointment, which helps to maintain the space of the extracted tooth and reduce bone loss which is common with some extractions.
+When this happens, many patients choose to have an dental implants canton, OH placed at the same appointment, which helps to maintain the space of the extracted tooth and reduce bone loss which is common with some extractions.
 This can all be done here in our office, to provide consistency in care with one trusted doctor.